KevinChngJY/IntelligentReservationSystem/README.md

 Intent name and rule sequence for cancellation of existing reservation
 * CheckReservation
 Intent name and rule for checking of reservation history

+The last four sections enable a separation of business logic from system.
+List of rules that business user may choose to build a sequence is explained below: